corndel-swe/js-supportbank/day-2-workshop.md

   with the date and narrative, for that person’s account.
 For example, `node cli list "jon a"` would list all of Jon A’s transactions.

+## Moving on

+Once you have dealt with `data/Transactions2014.csv`, there are some other files in the `data` folder - see if you can make the application work with those, too.
+You might need to do some research online to see how to deal with issues that may crop up.

 ## Hints

 ### Working with csv